Malobika8/All-In-One/OOP/AbstractClasses-Interface-Ch-4.md

 ```

 ### Java Abstract Method in Interface
-All the methods of an interface are public abstract by default because of which we can declare abstract methods inside an interface.
+All the methods of an interface are public & abstract by default because of which we can declare abstract methods inside an interface.
+All the variables are static and final.

 ### Final Method in Abstract Class
 As we have mentioned that we cannot use final with abstract Method as a modifier but we can create a Final concrete method in abstract class.